-The psychology minor complements the skills the student gains in his or her major discipline by investigating the nature of mind and behavior, including the biological basis of behavior, perception, memory and cognition, the influence of environmental and social forces on the individual, personality, lifespan development and adjustment, research methods, and statistical analysis.
+Through your coursework, you'll learn about the nature of human behavior, including the biological basis of behavior; perception, memory, and cognition; the influence of environmental and social forces on the individual; lifespan development and adjustment; research methods; and statistical analysis.

 1 Source: "18 Hot Jobs for 2015," CareerBuilder, LLC, November 20, 2014.

 No courses have been added yet.
 To add a course, click on a course title, then click "add to courses of interest" below the course description.